Renata Rist

 What’s the best career advice you’ve ever received?

-The best career advice I've ever received is that you need to give grace to people.
-Look around and see the situation happening.
-You don't know, really, what happened before, during, or what's going to happen after.
-Try to give grace.
-Obviously, if someone is very disrespectful or aggressive, you will try a de escalate and if that doesn’t work, you have tried your best.
-This is a reflection of them and not about you.
-However whenever you can try to give grace to people.
-This approach has been invaluable in building relationships and navigating the complexities of the beauty industry.
+The most valuable career advice I have ever received is to extend grace to others.
+Take a moment to observe the situation and consider the possible circumstances that may have led to it.
+You cannot know for certain what happened before, during, or what will happen afterward.
+Try to offer grace and understanding.
+Of course, if someone is extremely disrespectful or aggressive, you should try to de-escalate the situation.
+If that does not work, you have done your best.
+Remember, this is a reflection of them, not of you.
+However, whenever possible, try to extend grace to others.
+This approach has been incredibly helpful in building relationships and navigating the complexities of the beauty industry.

 What advice would you give to young women entering your industry?